 DMZ - The Korean Demilitarized Zone is a strip of land running across the Korean Peninsula, dividing the Korean Peninsula roughly in half.
 It was established by the provisions of the Korean Armistice Agreement to serve as a buffer zone between North Korea and South Korea.
 Please note that while visiting the DMZ, photos can only be taken in the designated area and direction.
-You must bring your passport to enter the DMZ (a photocopy is not sufficient) and you must dress conservatively for this excursion.
 The visit to the DMZ does not include a visit to the Joint Security Area and the blue hut on the border itself.
-The DMZ, along with other areas of South Korea, is under close observation by the South Korean Government and as such changes may need to be made to your itinerary at short notice.
-Should this occur you guide will advise locally of any touring changes

-The 3rd Infiltration Tunnel - The Third Tunnel of Aggression is one of four known tunnels situated within the Demilitarized Zone (DMZ) separating North Korea and South Korea.
-Located more than 70 meters beneath the ground and at 265 meters long via a steep slope, The Third Tunnel of Aggression is a highlight of any DMZ tour.
-The tunnel was built by North Korea in the 1970s, who initially denied its existence when South Korea discovered it later.
-The North were then said to have claimed it was a coal mine, before it was revealed that they had dug the tunnel in order to launch a surprise attack on Seoul.
+The 3rd Infiltration Tunnel - The Third Tunnel of Aggression is one of four known tunnels situated within DMZ The 265m long, steeply sloping tunnel was built by North Korea in the 1970s, and is located more than 70m underground.
+North Korea initially denied its existence when South Korea discovered, then later claimed that it was a coal mine.
+It was eventually revealed that they had dug the tunnel in order to launch a surprise attack on Seoul.
 The South eventually took control of the tunnel, blocking off the demarcation line with the North via concrete barricades.